sadanand-singh/reckoning.dev/src/posts/2019/2019-04-20-track-dl-experiments/index.md

 individual plots for losses and metric for train and test modes.
 However, you can create your own set of plots.
 Here, I created plots to compare test/train accuracy and losses.

-{% wrap "text-green-700" %}
+{% wrap "text-green-700 font-bold" %}
-**This is a quite good model.
-We are getting 99% test accuracy with so little training.**
+This is a quite good model.
+We are getting 99% test accuracy with so little training.
 {% endwrap %}

 Additionally, we get other handy information like list of hyper parameters, gpu utilization and a